 Releasing new products to market relies on a carefully crafted timeline, which includes ensuring everyone in the production cycle, from concept to delivery has the information they need.

-What if I told you that moving search to the cloud could accelerate the product development process, minimize time to market, optimize vendor relationships, reduce cost — and improve overall customer satisfaction?
+What if I told you that moving search to the cloud could help with improving product development, minimizing time to market, optimizing vendor relationships, reducing cost — and boosting overall customer satisfaction?